-- A is the 8-bit Accumulator register - PC is the 15-bit Program Counter register - \mbox{PU} is the upper 7 bits of the program counter (PC) - PL is the lower 8 bits of the program counter (PC) - B is the 8-bit address register and can be auto incremented or decremented. - X is the 8-bit alternate address register and can be auto incremented or decremented. - SP is the 8-bit stack pointer which points to the subroutine stack (in RAM). - B, X and SP registers are mapped into the on chip RAM.
+- A is the 8-bit Accumulator register - PC is the 15-bit Program Counter register - PU is the upper 7 bits of the program counter (PC) - PL is the lower 8 bits of the program counter (PC) - B is the 8-bit address register and can be auto incremented or decremented. - X is the 8-bit alternate address register and can be auto incremented or decremented. - SP is the 8-bit stack pointer which points to the subroutine stack (in RAM). - B, X and SP registers are mapped into the on chip RAM.
 The B and X registers are used to address the on chip RAM.
 The SP register is used to address the stack in RAM during subroutine calls and returns.
-The SP must be preset by software upon initialization.
+The SP must be initialized by software before any subroutine call or interrupts occurs.